Helping Clients to Avoid and Minimize Probate Fees and Estate Administration Tax

 - Transferring assets to a trust.
 On death, assets in the trust do not form part of the estate.
 Probate fees are thus avoided.

 - Transfer of assets to Alberta or other low-probate fee jurisdictions in conjunction with using a separate will for those assets.

 - Titling assets to "joint with right of survivorship" so that when one party dies, the other automatically becomes sole owner.

 - Effective use of beneficiary designations for RRSPs, RRIFs and life insurance.

 Inter vivos gifts, multiple wills and other legal strategies and tools can also be used to avoid Ontario's sizeable probate fees.

 To further discuss cost-effective options regarding probate fee minimization, contact our firm.
 Margaret O'Sullivan is a founding member of the Society of Trust and Estate Practitioners (Canada), is recognized in European and Canadian directories as a leading estate planning lawyer and has practiced in the area of estate planning since being called to the bar in 1983.

-Also engaged in trust and estate work at O'Sullivan Estate Lawyers are Susannah Roth, Claudia Sgro and Christopher Kostoff.
 Ms. Roth has practiced trust and estate law since being called to the bar in 2002, has spoken and written on various subject areas in trust and estate law, and is the current Chair of the Ontario Bar Association Trusts and Estates Executive Committee and a member of Council of the Ontario Bar Association.